mpv-player/mpv/DOCS/man/options.rst

     :window:  On top of all other windows.
     :system:  On top of system elements like Taskbar, Menubar and Dock.
-    :desktop: On top of the Dekstop behind windows and Desktop icons.
+    :desktop: On top of the Desktop behind windows and Desktop icons.
     :level:   A level as integer.

 ``--focus-on-open``, ``--no-focus-on-open``